tedthepraimortis/Arcanum/README.md

 - Loadout code is `arc`.
 - Configuration codes are:
 	- `blues`: Starting blues.
 Up to 4 digits.
 - Blue barrels may spawn in place of regular explosive barrels.
-If you use them while holding a partial potion, it will fill it up.
+If you use them while you have a single partial potion sitting in your inventory, it will fill it up.
 If the barrel is above 80% (90% if incapped) and you are not holding a potion, you can take a sip directly.
 - One barrel is the equivalent of 5 potions, or 2 soulspheres.
 - Barrels can be shot they will leak!
 They can also break if they take too much damage.